jgdigitaljedi/portAndBlog/README.md

 Right now things look a little on the rough side because this is still in active development and, quite frankly, I'm still trying to find design inspiration for some of the views.

+## Branches

+#### master

+As soon as things or pushed to this branch, Netlify pulls, builds, and deploys.
+This is my true master branch with CICD.

+#### dev

+This is where I make my changes and workout the kinks.
+Also, I wrote blog posts in this branch.
+Once everything looks good, I merge into master.

+#### redesign

+This is my visual redesign branch.
+I'm not 100% happy with how things look and have some regrets about my initial retro-game inspired decisions.
+This is my playground for redesigning the site.

 ## CURRENT FOCUS TODO

 - The nav theme switching is neat, but it needs work (especially the nav icons on the about page).